Sandpile models: Introduction

 The Abelian sandpile model and close variants were introduced several times in different contexts independently.
 There is motivation coming from statistical physics, probability and combinatorics.
 However, we are going to delay a detailed discussion of where the model comes from to Section \ref{sec:motivation}, and start with its definition and some of its basic properties in Section \ref{sec:model}.
 There are a number of reasons why this seems to be a good choice: \begin{enumerate} \item The basic model is very simple to define, and some of its fundamental properties can be established without any serious pre-requisites.
 It is hoped that the model will have sufficient appeal on its own without motivation in advance. \item We do not want to assume prior familiarity with statistical physics models such as percolation, the Ising model, etc. However, since the connection with critical phenomena is very important, it has to be explained, and it will be easier to do so when the basic model can be used as illustration.
 We have attempted to organize Section \ref{sec:motivation} in such a way that a reader unfamiliar with statistical physics has a quick access to some important concepts. \item As part of the motivation, we will also be ready to state some of the main open questions. \end{enumerate}

-There are a number of excellent surveys already available on sandpile models.
+There are a number of excellent surveys already available on sandpile models \cites{IP98,MRZ01,MRS05,Dhar06,Redig,HLMPPW,LP10,LP17}.
 Our focus is similar to that of Redig's notes \cite{Redig}, in that we cover rigorous results roughly at the level of beginning PhD students.
-On the other hand, we have incorporated some topics not covered in \cite{Redig} and some results that are more recent.
+On the other hand, we have incorporated topics complementary to those in \cite{Redig} and some results that are more recent.
 For example, we discuss connections to the Tutte polynomial, the rotor-router walk and a large part of Priezzhev's computation of height probabilities in 2D.
-Dhar's extensive survey \cite{Dhar06}, written from the point of view of theoretical physics, will be an invaluable guide to anyone wanting to learning about the model.
+Dhar's extensive survey \cite{Dhar06}, written from the point of view of theoretical physics, will be an invaluable guide to anyone wanting to learn about the model.
 An aspect of the theory that does not seem to receive much attention in the physics literature, though, is the precise arguments involving the limit of infinite graphs.
 Here we explain how this can be done based on one-endedness of components of the wired uniform spanning forest \cite{JW12}.
 The connection to the rotor-router model is due to \cite{HLMPPW}, that extends many of the basic results to directed graphs.
-For simplicity, we restricted attention to undirected graphs.
+For simplicity, in these notes we restricted attention to undirected graphs.